Children’s barrack in Auschwitz II-Birkenau at the Auschwitz-Birkenau Memorial and Museum, 2017

-Anita Weisbord, a Holocaust survivor, shares her experiences growing up in a Jewish family in pre-war Austria, her recollection of Adolf Hitler’s rise to power, her experience being deported to England during the Kindertransport, and her immigration to America.
+Anita Nagel Weisbord, a Holocaust survivor who sadly passed away in November 2022, shares her experiences growing up in a Jewish family in pre-war Austria, her recollection of Adolf Hitler’s rise to power, her experience being deported to England during the Kindertransport, and her immigration to America.
 Click here to watch.

 Gabor Gross was born in Debrecen, Hungary in 1935.
 At the young age of eight years old, Gabor was deported from his home along with his mother and older brother.
 He was taken to Austria where he was a forced field laborer before being taken to the Ravensbrück concentration camp.
 Gabor was liberated from the Bergen-Belsen concentration camp by British troops at the end of the war and reflects on his harrowing experiences as a Holocaust survivor.
 Click here to watch.

 Hanne Liebmann, born in Karlsruhe, Germany, describes pre-war antisemitism, her family’s deportation to Gurs concentration camp in southern France, the refuge she was provided by community of Protestant pacificts in Le Chambon, France, her escape into Switzerland, and reflections about modern authoritarianism versus that of Nazi Germany.
 Click to here to watch.